create3000/x_ite/docs/_posts/what's-new.md

 ---
 X_ITE follows the [npm version syntax](https://docs.npmjs.com/about-semantic-versioning).
 Keep this in mind when choosing a version number.

+## X_ITE v11.7 Series

+*Leipzig, 9th August 2025:* This new series 11.7 comes with a breaking change in texture coordinate handling.
+There was a bug when the texture coordinate of a Geometry2D shape must be flipped, and when the glTF parser generates TextureTransform3D nodes.

+### Notable Changes

+* Fix texture flipping about x-Axis for Geometry2D and about y-Axis for glTF files.

 ## X_ITE v11.6 Series

 *Leipzig, 12th July 2025:* This new series 11.6 comes with Animated PNG support for MovieTexture node.
 The MoveTexture node has been able to handle Animated GIFs for quite a while, and can now also handle Animated PNGs.